 This course will review the various types of intake and exhaust systems used on Caterpillar gas engines.
 Students review each system type and the components which make them up.
-The effects of aftercooling, turbocharging, and wastegating will be discussed.
-Discussions on system testing will include compression tests, blowby tests, and emission testing.
-The course will conclude with class sessions to support the use of Caterpillar Gas Engine Rating Pro (GERP) software.
+The effects of after cooling, turbocharging, and

-NGE-124 (3.0 CREDITS) - CATERPILLAR GAS ENGINE ELECTRONIC CONTROLS electronic concepts to ensure students have the knowledge and confidence levels needed to analyze control system issues.
+NGE-124 (3.0 CREDITS) - CATERPILLAR GAS ENGINE ELECTRONIC CONTROLS

 This course is an in-depth study of tile electronic control systems used on Caterpillar gas engines.
 Using a system's concept approach, students review tile operation, programming, and troubleshooting of the system.
-Lessons will concentrate on
+Lessons will concentrate on electronic concepts to ensure students have the knowledge and confidence levels needed to analyze control system issues.